valentinsoare/AGameOfChanceWithStatistics/README.md

 <br>

 :white_check_mark: Set/Change a player after it is registered.
-You can have multiple registered players.
+You can have multiple registered players;

 ```
   -------------------------------